A sip of royaltea with Crusader Kings 3

 I am Rani Tiruvanaikkavi of house Kelrayan (somewhere around the now Chennai).
 I have five children, and amazing diplomacy skills.
 However, I hasten a war against the house Pandya, which I lose terribly.
 It ends with my daughter imprisoned.
 I am forced to use my advantageous “hook” to free my daughter.
 I am angry, I could have used that hook to threaten a neighbouring king into giving me money instead.

 In my defence, my poor kingdom ruling skills doesn’t extend across the different historic ages.
 I managed to become the king of Ireland in my tutorial run of the game.
 Also in my defence, there is no wrong way to play the game.
 It’s a “dynasty simulator”.
 Winning isn’t the end to the game.
-The strategy engine weaves thousands of unique stories based on the location, era, and choices.
-It has as much text and intrigue as reading a book.
-It is made more interesting than a history book though, because all new events are creatively presented — like notifications on your smartphone.
+The strategy engine weaves thousands of stories based on the location, era, and choices.
+It is more interesting than a history book, because new events are creatively presented.
 A little ding: your spymaster has the latest gossip from the realm.
 A sad tune: You lost the last battle.

 Anusha Ganapathi